Mission & History

-Beginning in early 2009, Desirée Patno, a prominent REO broker with over 20 years in the industry, had an idea to found an organization dedicated solely to the promotion of women in the REO industry.
-Working to set the organization's structure, Patno decided that she wanted to highlight the success of women-owned brokerages across the industry.
-The National Association of Women in Real Estate Businesses (NAWRB) was born.
+In 2009, Desirée Patno, a prominent REO broker with over 20 years of experience in the industry, had a vision of creating an organization dedicated to the promotion of women-owned brokerages in the REO industry.
+While working to set the organization's structure Patno decided to highlight the success and opportunities of women-owned brokerages across the industry; thus the National Association of Women REO Brokerages (NAWRB) was born.